RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 ![](images/docker-ps-docker-compose-ps.png)

-To see the logs of **all** the different services all together, with nice colour highlighting for each service and timestamps, you can use `docker-compose logs -f -t` to connect to the logging output. (the switches `-f` and `-t` make the output 'follow' and 'timestamped' respectively.
+To see the logs of **all** the different services all together, with nice colour highlighting for each service and timestamps, you can use `docker-compose logs -f -t` to connect to the logging output. (the switches `-f` and `-t` make the output 'follow' and 'timestamped' respectively).
 To disconnect without stopping the containers, just use Ctrl+C. You should see something like the following output:

 ![](images/docker-compose-logs-example.png)